Nongtajkrub/Sortsquad/README.md

 I developed this project as a student of [Kajonkietsuksa School](https://kg.kajonkietsuksa.ac.th/).

+## 📄 License

+You may not copy, modify, publish, distribute, or use any portion of this code without explicit written permission from the author.

+##

 ## ⚙️ Setup

 To run this game, make sure you have the following dependencies installed: